Solana price today: SOL price declines, alongside decrease in volume

-Solana (SOL) price drops and trades at $133.18 at the time of writing on Friday, correcting from $138.70 and marking a 3.98% decline in the last 24 hours.
-The daily trade volume dropped by 1.15% to hit $3,125,515,662.
+Solana (SOL) price drops and trades at $116.20 at the time of writing on Friday, correcting from $118.34 and marking a 1.81% decline in the last 24 hours.
+The daily trade volume dropped by 36.65% to hit $3,983,872,607.
 A decline in both price and volume signals an impending trend reversal in the token, likely a loss of interest from market participants amidst recent developments and macroeconomic factors.
-Solana gained 4.45% in the last 7 days, and the total market capitalization currently hits $68,133,111,340.
-In the last 24 hours, Cronos, Toncoin and Four are the top gainers, Story, JasmyCoin, POL (prev.
-MATIC) are the top losers.
+Solana declined 12.85% in the last 7 days, and the total market capitalization currently hits $59,780,135,291.
+In the last 24 hours, Cosmos, Pendle and EOS are the top gainers, Pi, Berachain, Toncoin are the top losers.

 Cryptocurrency prices FAQs